data-science-hub/data-science-hub.github.io/index.md

 ##### Open Access

 The journal is open access.
-The article processing charges are waived for the first year.
-The exact amount of the charges after the first year is to be determined, but they will be moderate in comparison to other similar journals.
+The article processing charges are waived during the current starting phase of the journal for papers submitted until 31 August 2019 (this deadline might be extended).
+The exact amount of the charges after that is to be determined, but they will be moderate in comparison to other similar journals.

 ##### Speedy Reviewing